Ephraim of Vatopedi: Early life

 He was born on 5 June 1956 in Peristeronopigi, Famagusta District, Cyprus (currently administered by Northern Cyprus).
 His parents, Sotiris and Kyriaki Koutsou, had four other children, while his father had two more children by his first wife, Pantelou.
 His brother by blood is the former member of the House of Representatives of Cyprus, Nikos Koutsou.
 Elder Ephraim had shown his religiosity from a young age, serving in his village church, attending Byzantine music classes and expressing his intention to become a priest.
 After completing his secondary education at the Gymnasium of Lefkoniko, he entered the Apostle Barnabas Seminary in Nicosia to attend classes with the ultimate goal of becoming a priest.
 However, after the Turkish invasion of Cyprus in the summer of 1974, he and his family were expelled from his village and took refuge in the village of Tersefanou in Larnaca District.
 During the Turkish invasion of Cyprus, his father and two of his older brothers were taken as prisoners by the Turks.
 His father has been missing ever since.

 Education

 After the 1974 Turkish invasion of Cyprus and the ensuing refugee crisis, Vasilios enrolled in the Department of Theology at the Theological Faculty of the University of Athens, where he attended classes for four years and graduated in 1978.
 Afterwards, he returned to his native Cyprus and taught as a professor for some time at the Apostolos Barnabas Seminary in Nicosia.
-He then returned to his home country of Cyprus and taught as a professor at the Apostolos Barnabas Seminary in Nicosia.